OS-2024/OS-2024.github.io/docs/index.md

 #      The 2024 Fall Operating System Course Homepage

-###    We will put all the materials required for the course on this page, and you can download them according to your own needs.
+**We will put all the materials required for the course on this page, and you can download them according to your own needs.**

 ### Course Introduction

-If you have any questions and suggestions about the course, experiments and teaching, please contact the teachers and TAs.
+If you have any questions and suggestions about the course, experiments and teaching, please contact the teacher and TAs.

 #### Teachers